rleroy/calculator/README.md

 - [x] Add an interface private method (JDK9 - JEP 213).
 - [x] Create an immutable Set (JDK9 - JEP 269).
 - [x] Stream optionals (JDK9 - JEP 269).
+- [ ] Use the new HTTP Client API (JK9 - JEP 110 / JDK11 - JEP 321).
 - [ ] Local-Variable Type Inference (JDK10 - JEP 286).
-- [ ] Use the new HTTP Client API (JK9 - JEP 110 / JDK11 - JEP 321).
 - [ ] Use the new Flow API (JDK9 - JEP 266).

-### Step 6 : Local-Variable Type Inference.
+### Step 6 : The new HTTP Client API.

-Try to replace as much local variable declaration type using the new `var` keyword.
+JEP 110 introduces a new HTTP Client API in JDK9.
+JEP 321 standardizes it.

+You can use it to refactor the `SubtractionService`.